+Personal and Corporate Coach, Trainer and Consultant

 Jayne draws on over 20 years martial arts experience and 15 years combined experience in international business, teaching, radio and television presenting.
 As a qualified Personal and Business Coach, Jayne is a member of the highly reputed Coaching Circle, National Council of Psychotherapists and the European Mentoring and Coaching Council.
 She holds a BSc in Economics and International Business, an Advanced Diploma in Art Psychotherapy, and a Post Graduate Certificate in Personal and Business Coaching.

 With a love for experiencing new places, Jayne has lived, worked and run training sessions in several countries including Japan, Germany, Spain and America.
 From tutoring groups of troubled teenagers to leading executive seminars for up to 150 professionals, Jayne has completed projects for various organisations including the BBC, Channel 4, Kent Business TV, CVA TV, Adidas, Thomas Cook, JET Programme and Teach First.

 Jayne offers several services including luxury individually tailored packages, intensive workshops, courses and retreats held in beautiful locations in the UK and abroad.
 Bespoke workshops and inspiring talks to meet your individual needs or the needs of your organisation are also available.

-Jayne is resident life coach expert for NHS Online Health Sector and has been featured by leading publications including The Telegraph, Daily Express, London Evening Standard, Daily Mail, Scottish Daily Express, Daily Star, Woman’s Fitness, Red, Best, Woman’s Weekly, Spirit & Destiny and Woman’s Own.
+Jayne is resident life coach expert for NHS Online Health Sector and has been featured by leading publications including The Telegraph, Daily Express, London Evening Standard, Daily Mail, Scottish Daily Express, Daily Star, Woman’s Fitness, The Guardian, Red, Best, Woman’s Weekly, Spirit & Destiny and Woman’s Own.
 She recently appeared on BBC Breakfast TV with Bill Turnbull and Louise Minchin, sharing her expertise on the benefits of power naps.

 Jayne is the Author of upcoming title Burnout to Brilliance: Strategies for Sustainable Success (Changemakers Books, Spring 2015).
 She has had articles published by The Huffington Post, Inspired Times magazine and Hay House’s recent release ‘More to Life than Shoes’.
 The power of Jayne’s work was credited in Beverley Jones’ book ‘Made it Thru the Rain’ in her account of how Jayne helped her overcome depression and burnout by focusing daily on her future.

 If you think you are burning out click here to take the 2 minute test or clickhereto contact Jayne.